celiackelly/BANKI/BANKI-template.md

 ## Behavioral

 Most of the behavioral questions should be answered in the CAR format.
 At least three sentences for each question (one for cause, one for action and one for result).
 When answering begin with "At my last opportunity..." or "At my last company".
-Don't sell yourself out and say "bootcamp" or "school".

 ### CAR